siefkenj/IBLODEs/book/typst/modules/module11.typ

 + You place a cookie sheet in an oven with an initial temperature of $180 degree$.
 You'd like to study the temperature of the cookie sheet as it heats up in the oven.
 + You place a rod in the ground, deep into the permafrost.
 Because the permafrost never melts, one side of the rod is always at $0 degree$.
-The other end of the rod starts at $10 degree$.
-You'd like to study the temperature of the rod over time.
+The other end of the rod is $10 degree$.
+You'd like to study the temperature of the rod at different places along its length.

 The first situation is one we're familiar with.
 It is modeled by an _initial value problem_.
 I.e. differential equations coupled with a set of values each functions should take on at a specific